tusharsaini1413/ML-Based-IDS-for-Detecting-Iot-Attacks/README.md

 | Uploading | 10,269 | MITM | 1,214 |
 | | | Fingerprinting | 1,001 |

-> Download the dataset from the [official IEEE DataPort link](https://ieee-dataport.org/documents/edge-iiotset-new-comprehensive-realistic-cyber-security-dataset-iot-and-iiot-applications) and place it under `data/raw/`.
+> **Note:** The Edge-IIoTset CSV is **not included** in this repository due to its size.
+Download it from the [official IEEE DataPort link](https://ieee-dataport.org/documents/edge-iiotset-new-comprehensive-realistic-cyber-security-dataset-iot-and-iiot-applications) and place `edge_iiot.csv` in the project root before running the scripts.

 ---